jackjliew/ai-openscale/alt-setup.md

 ## About this module
 {: #as-about}

-- The module provides an alternate way for technical users to see an instance of {{site.data.keyword.aios_short}} up and running without needing to provision and configure the services yourself, as described in the [Getting started](/docs/services/ai-openscale?topic=ai-openscale-gettingstarted) tutorial.
+- The module provides an alternate way for technical users to see an instance of {{site.data.keyword.aios_short}} running without needing to provision and configure the services yourself, as described in the [Getting started](/docs/services/ai-openscale?topic=ai-openscale-gettingstarted) tutorial.
 - The Python module runs through the process of checking the services that you have and creating the ones that are necessary, including {{site.data.keyword.aios_short}}.
 After the module runs successfully, from the {{site.data.keyword.cloud_notm}} dashboard you can launch {{site.data.keyword.aios_short}} to see how it monitors a model.

 ## Before you begin